 Mystery Shopping Side Hustle Jobs

-Field Agent – The Field Agent app will help you find “top secret” tasks nearby, such as checking a store for certain products, photographing a display, or asking a store employee a question.
+Field Agent – The Field Agent app will help you find “top secret” tasks nearby, such as checking a store for certain products, photographing a display, or asking a store employee a few questions.
 Each task pays $3-12 and are relatively quick to complete.
 Check out my full Field Agent review for more details.

 Gigwalk – Gigwalkers look for similar in-person mini-gigs that can usually be completed in just a few minutes with your smartphone.

 BestMark – BestMark is an industry leader in mystery shopping, connecting you (discreetly) with their clients, which include Fortune 500 companies.

 Movie Extra – Movie extras can earn up to $200 a day.
 But be prepared, the gig probably isn’t as glamorous as you’re imagining.

 WeGoLook – Earn $25 to $200 to “go look at stuff”–eBay purchases, cars, rental properties, or even vacant lots.
 “Lookers” are often asked to take pictures, verify listing information, or check damage.

 OnSource – Complete photo inspections of damaged vehicles and earn $18 + mileage for each 10-minute inspection.

 Job Spotter – Indeed’s Job Spotter app will give you reward points for snapping pics of Help Wanted signs in your town.
 Then, trade those points in for Amazon gift cards.
 This won’t make you rich though; according to some reports it can take submitting several different signs just to earn enough for a $1 gift card.

 Purple Ocean – Earn money delivering video psychic readings for clients via the Purple Ocean app.